 The lighthouse is located on the southern tip of Bruny Island.
 It’s an hour’s drive from the ferry terminal on gravel roads.
 It’s inside South Bruny National Park so you will need a national park pass to visit.
 If you don’t already have a pass, you can buy one from a machine just inside the park entrance.

-Pro tip: Click here to book your Bruny Island Lighthouse Tour tickets online in advance.
+Pro tip: Book your Bruny Island Lighthouse Tour tickets online in advance.
 (Don’t be dumb like me and miss out!)
-They also have a small group sunset tour that sounds magical.

 Eat and Drink at the Bruny Island Beer and Cheese Co.

 If you’re a foodie, be sure to stop at the Bruny Island Beer and Cheese Co.
 It’s about 20 minutes south of the ferry dock.